US will resume border wall construction at San Diego park

 After public feedback, U.S. Customs and Border Protection agreed to lower a double wall for 60 feet (18.3 meters), about the length of a tractor-trailer, said the Rev. John Fanestil of Friends of Friendship Park.
 In that section, the height will dip to 18 feet (5.5 meters) from 30 feet (9.1 meters).

 CBP didn’t respond to questions about the revised design.
-But said in a news release Tuesday that it “developed an approach that meets the border security needs of the area while also addressing feedback from the community.”
+But it said in a news release Tuesday that it “developed an approach that meets the border security needs of the area while also addressing feedback from the community.”
 It expects construction to resume early this year and take about six months to complete.

-Homeland Security Secretary Alejandro Mayorkas approved the changes, Fanestil said at a news conference.
+Homeland Security Secretary Alejandro Mayorkas approved the changes, Fanestil said he was told by CBP officials.

 Chris Magnus, who was ousted as CBP commissioner in November after less than a year on the job, paused work on the Trump-era contract, saying he wanted to first understand community concerns.